 The three types above almost have the same lifespan.
 According to the brand, a Kenmore water heater’s average lifespan is about 16 and a half years.

 The reasons for replacement are usually caused by the tank leak, gas valve or pilot light malfunction, or other preventative maintenance (being used past its expected life).
-Here is how you can know your Kenmore water heater age.

 How to Know the Kenmore Water Heater Age

+The age is usually encoded in the serial number or year of manufacture.
 Usually, the first two digits refer to the year of the product being manufactured.
 For example: